vafu/hyprlift/README.md

 ## Hyprlift

 Hyprland plugin that creates an effect of a focused window being "lifted" (or as MaterialDesign refers to it -- elevated) over other windows.
 This is acheived by sizing down all other windows and (potentially) modifying shadow of a "focused" window.
+[official Hyprfocus](https://github.com/hyprwm/hyprland-plugins/tree/main/hyprfocus) plugin was used as a template.

 ## Install